mariadb-corporation/mdbci/docs/src/products/using_clustrix_product.md

 MDBCI supports installing Clustrix on virtual machines.

 You can specify two product versions:
 * Standard version.
 Version consists of 3 digits separated by dots.
-For expample `9.1.3`
+For example `9.1.3`
 ```json
 {
   "centos_node" :